leepoly/CreditDB/README.md

 Now you can access the accounts by sending GET or POST requests, e.g., using `curl`:

+Frontend
+---

+Both a Django server for light-weight web rendering and an even lighter terminal util have been established as front-ends.

+### For terminal tool curl

 `curl http://localhost:8085/hello` - Display project description

 `curl http://localhost:8085/listTx` - Show all accounts in Json array format